jackcbaker/sgmcmc-simulations/README.md

 ### Dependencies

 The simulations depend on the following `R` packages: `sgmcmc` (the package itself), `rstan`, `MASS`, `ggplot2` (all available on `CRAN`).
 These dependencies should be automatically installed when `runSimulations.R` is run.
-The script will also check `TensorFlow` for `R` has been installed properly, which is a dependency for `sgmcmc`.
-If it is not, it will attempt to install this itself, though requires `python pip` and `python virtualenv` and will prompt you to install these if they are not available.
+The script will also check `TensorFlow` for `R` (also available on `CRAN`) has been installed properly, which is a dependency for `sgmcmc`.
+If it is not, it will attempt to install this itself, though requires `python-pip` and `python-virtualenv` to be installed and will prompt you to install these if they are not available.

 ### System requirements